jonathanrhenius/8-Bit-Arithmetic-Operations-Using-8051-Aim-/README.md

 3. Divide A by B.
 4. Store the quotient in memory location 40H.
 5. Store the remainder in memory location 41H.

 ## Program:

 ## Output:

+## Result:
+The 8-bit arithmetic operations using the 8051 microcontroller have been successfully executed and verified using Keil software.